 Is your Linux system slow?
 Are the applications taking a long time to open?
 The best solution for you is to use a lightweight Linux distro.

 But it is not always possible to reinstall an operating system, is it?

-So if you want to stick to your present Linux distribution, but want improved performance, you should use lightweight alternatives of the applications you are using.
-Here, I’m going to put together a small list of lightweight alternatives to various Linux applications.
+So if you want to stick to your present Linux distribution, but want improved performance, you should use lightweight alternatives to the applications you are using.

 Since I am using Ubuntu, I have provided installation instructions for Ubuntu-based Linux distributions.
-But these applications will work on almost all other Linux distribution.
-You just have to find a way to install these lightweight Linux software in your distro.
+But these applications should work on most other Linux distributions.
+You have to find a way to install these lightweight Linux tools in your distro.

 Midori is available on Ubuntu via the official repository.
 Just run the following commands for installing it: